ioBroker/ioBroker.admin/src-rx/src/components/JsonConfigComponent/SCHEMA.md

   - `maxLength` - max length of text in field
   - `readOnly` - read only field
   - `trim` - default is true.
 Set this attribute to `false` if trim is not desired.
+  - `minRows` - default is 1.
+Set this attribute to `2` or more if you want to have a textarea with more than one row.
+  - `maxRows` - max rows of textarea.
+Used only if `minRows` > 1.

 - `number`
   - `min` - minimal value